The number one symptom that people who come to see me have is lower back pain.

 So what could be one possible root cause?
 Well, your body has a certain posture and that posture is held together by muscles.
 Nowadays, our lifestyles are so different from what they used to be thousands of years ago.
 We spend so much time sitting down either as adults or when we were children at school.
 We have appliances that do so much for us.
 We just don’t use our bodies in the varieties of ways that we used to.
 This can cause our muscles to go out of balance, and because muscles position our posture, our bodies can go out of alignment.

 This can result in excess wear and tear through certain parts of the body, such as your lower back.
 If your spine has lost it’s natural curvature this can eventually result in a condition within the lower back and you might experience pain.

 If you only target the symptom you have, and not the reason why that symptom happened in the first place, then you may only get temporary relief, or no relief at all.

 So what’s the solution?
 Well you need to go after the root cause, and in many cases I think it’s because your body alignment has gone out of balance.
 To get it in balance, you need to do daily posture correction exercises that get your muscles working in balance from left to right, and from front to back.
 This should over time improve your posture and thus take the strain away from your lower back.

 Ameet Bhakta BSc, DipHE

-I’m a posture correction specialist certified by the Egoscue Institute, and founder of Health Through Posture.
+I’m a posture correction specialist in London and Tunbridge Wells certified by the Egoscue Institute, and founder of Health Through Posture.